 From the Orange County Government Newsroom

 Solar co-ops provide bulk discounts of up to 20 percent for a group of homeowners interested in purchasing solar panels.
 As part of a solar co-op, each participant signs an individual contract with the group-chosen installer, and all participants benefit from the discount.
-All homeowners who reside in Orange County, including in city jurisdictions, are eligible to participate in their respective co-op.
+All homeowners who reside in West Orange County, including in city jurisdictions, are eligible to participate in their respective co-op.

 Orange County launched its first solar co-op in the summer of 2016 with 515 participants.
 Of those households, 79 installed solar through the co-op, accounting for 702.83 kW of new solar capacity in the County.
-In addition, $1.3 million was invested in solar with this co-op with a total energy savings over a lifetime of solar array of $3.5 million.
+In addition, $1.3 million was invested in solar with this co-op with total energy savings over a lifetime of the solar array of $3.5 million.
 Orange County Mayor Teresa Jacobs and her family were among the 79 households who joined this first solar co-op.

 Solar power also supports Jacobs’ goals in her Sustainability Initiative, “Our Home for Life,” which seeks to reduce barriers to alternative energy and increase renewable energy production by 10 percent in 2020 and 25 percent by 2040.